domsson/fakesteak/README.md

 Options:

   - `-b`: use black background color
-  - `-d`: drops ratio ([1..100], default is 1)
+  - `-d`: drops ratio ([1..100], default is 10)
   - `-e`: error ratio ([1..100], default is 2)
   - `-h`: print help text and exit
   - `-r`: seed for the random number generator
   - `-s`: speed factor ([1..100], default is 10)
   - `-V`: print version information and exit

-The drops ratio determines the number of rain drops, as a percentage of the entire screen, while the error ratio influences the number of characters that will randomly change into other characters.
+The drops ratio determines the density of the matrix, while the error ratio influences the number of glitches in the matrix (randomly changing characters).

 ## Performance